MolSSI-Education/cpp_programming/02-02-cpp-first-program.md

 {: .language-cpp}

-## Pitfall for Python programmers
+## A Pitfall for Python Programmers

 In C++, conditional statements and `for` loops introduce a new scope.
 Variables declared within these scopes cannot be accessed outside of the conditional or loop.
 This is allowed in Python, and is a common mistake in programmers moving from Python to C++.

 ~~~
 int main(void)